 Fiction – paperback; Vintage; 309 pages; 2000.
 Translated from the Chinese.

-Set in China during Mao’s Cultural Revolution, Ha Jin’s Waiting is a simple love story on one level and an in-depth exploration of human longing in a deeply restrictive society on the other.
+Set in China during Mao’s Cultural Revolution, Ha Jin’s Waiting is a simple love story on one level and an in-depth exploration of human longing in a deeply restrictive society on another.

 This is a lovely fable, beautifully written with poetic descriptions of the Chinese landscape and wildlife.
 It has a magical, dreamlike quality and is a fascinating insight into an otherwise “voiceless” society.